 As an online learner at UCF, you’ll not only gain an academic advisor but you’ll also be assigned a success coach for the duration of your academic journey.
 Your success coach helps create a plan of study that aligns with your specific professional goals.
 They then help you stay on track to graduate by connecting you to any campus resources you need, like financial aid or tutoring.

 UCF’s online courses can be accessed from anywhere and at any time.
 Currently ranked at No. 16 on U.S. News & World Report’s Most Innovative Schools, this institution takes pride in its cutting-edge technology.
 The university’s app, UCF Mobile, provides an easy, central hub where students can check email, enroll in new classes, search library catalogs, and more.

 UCF’s fully online Bachelor of Science in Health Services Administration requires 120 credit hours.
 You’ll complete 36 hours of general education courses.
 An internship and capstone project are required.

 Average Net Price

 More than 42,000 students enroll in Florida International University’s online courses each year.
-And this institution’s Bachelor of Health Services Administration (BHSA) is one of the largest programs of its kind in the country.
+This institution’s Bachelor of Health Services Administration (BHSA) is one of the largest programs of its kind in the country.
 Centered in Miami, Florida, FIU has offered online learning opportunities for more than 20 years.
-This experience and the growing number of graduates translates into top-of-the-line technology and optimal support for online students.
+This experience and the growing number of graduates translate into top-of-the-line technology and optimal support for online students.